gasparka/pyha/docs/basic_usage.rst

 - Profit

 Pyha operates on classes, that must be derived from pyha.HW baseclass.
-First we start with defining the model of and register:
+First we start with defining the model:

 .. code-block:: python